RubySlovenia/RubySlovenia.github.io/_posts/2016-09-29-september-meetup.md

 He then recapped a newish proposal called Guilds of organizing code to handle concurrency easier.
 It's supposed to be included into Ruby 3 in 2020, so... whatever.
 More interestingly, he shared some experience with the gem 'concurrent-ruby' which seems to be a dependence-less alternative to 'celluloid' and he found it a better use-case for Rails 5.

-After the main talk, there was a shorter talk in which XY presented an open source project which his company (XLab?) is involved with.
+After the main talk, there was a shorter talk in which Matija Cankar presented an open source project which his company [XLAB](http://www.xlab.si/) is involved with.
 It has to do with maintaining a cloud infrastructure over different providers.
 Our Ruby community being more of a freelancer crowd, we might not have been the perfect audience but who knows when one might need a 200-server cloud, right?

 Beers were had, experiences exchanged, new projects thought up (maybe).
 Good fun, all in all.